edysfy/Group_website/introSect.md

 In agreement with this, Bakar and Moore did a study on MySpace and discovered that those users who blogged frequently increased their social integration and friendship satisfaction scores compared to those who did not (Bakar & Moore, 2008).

 <a name="solve"></a>
-## How will EmoteMap solve the problem?
+# EmoteMap Will Solve the Problem by...
-### By introducing a more positive way for users to interact online
+### 1) Introducing a more positive way for users to interact online
 We are not trying to reduce the interaction that humans have with online social platforms, it is clear that this will inevitably increase in forthcoming years.
 Instead, we want to create an aspect to online sociality that is similar in interactivity to current mainstream social media platforms but addresses mental health explicitly.

-### By Creating an environment whereby users can be both self-reflective and feel supported by a community of users
+### 2) Creating an environment whereby users can be both self-reflective and feel supported by a community of users
 Blogs offer mental health intervention in a similar way to journaling.
 Although journalling has traditional been done in private to complement psychology, blogging has taken many would-be private journals and turned them public (Bakar & Moore, 2008).
 Feedback from others can help an individual learn to view feelings and thoughts in ways differently to how they would if they were left to their own devices.

-### By solving a global problem locally
+### 3) Solving a global problem locally
 The complexity of the issue of global mental illness means that there is no universal solution.
 We also acknowledge that those suffering mentally may be doing so due to culturally dependant reasons.
 Therefore, a teacher facing stress, anxiety and depressing at the beginning of the academic year during the COVID-19 pandemic (Santamaría & Mondragon, 2021) may search keywords such as 'stress, anxiety, teachers, COVID'.
 The posts they read will most likely be completely different to those of someone experiencing intimate partner violence and unhealthy alcohol use in the Zambia (Kane et. al, 2021).

-### By empowering non-users with relevant data
+### 4) Empowering non-users with relevant data
 We seek to empower analysts and organisations with data that will aid them in their efforts to combat the issue of mental illness globally.
 This will be an indirect contribution to solving the problem.
 For example, a charity could raise awareness for mental illness by showcasing visual data taken from EmoteMap's heat map interface which would allow for a comprehensive explanation of how many people feel depressed in certain areas.